5 Tricks To Learn Spanish, Or Any Other Language, From 2 People Who Speak 11

-I needed expert advice so I consulted two guys with a lot to say about the Spanish language: Luca Lampariello, who comes from Italy and started teaching himself Spanish as a kid (he also speaks English, Russian, Mandarin, Japanese, and many others), and Babbel’s polyglot-in-residence Matthew Youlden.
-Here are their tips for learning Spanish (or any language for that matter).
+I needed expert advice so I consulted two guys with a lot to say about the Spanish language: Luca Lampariello, who comes from Italy and started teaching himself Spanish as a kid (he also speaks English, Russian, Mandarin, Japanese, and many others), and Babbel’s former polyglot-in-residence Matthew Youlden.
+Here are their tricks to learn Spanish (or any language for that matter).

 1. Connect It To Your Life

 Don’t isolate your study of the language from the rest of your life — you’re not learning Spanish in order to talk about learning Spanish.
 Instead, think of Spanish as a new way to experience your everyday life: Change the display language on your computer to Spanish, find Spanish-language movies and TV shows to watch (with Spanish subtitles, not English), get your news or celebrity gossip fix from Spanish-language websites, check out Spanish-language podcasts and youtube videos on topics that already interest you.
 If you use Spanish to do things that you’d be doing anyway, studying daily will become an automatic reflex instead of a dreaded chore.

 The best way to connect Spanish to your daily life is to spend time around native speakers.
 If any of your friends speak Spanish, convince them to speak it with you for at least half of each time you hang out together.
 If you eat at a Mexican restaurant, try to order in Spanish.
 If you travel to Latin America or Spain, don’t just fall back on “¿Habla inglés?”
 You need to practice what you learn and talking is always the best way to do that.
 Once you can hold a basic conversation, find a Spanish-speaking meetup group or club so that you can pursue one of your hobbies in Spanish.